• Skip to primary navigation

 That said, the first Monday of week two, often called “manic Monday”, features all singles players in the round of 16.
 Assuming your favorite player makes it, this is a great day to attend.

 It can be pricey, but if you want to lock in a particular ticket, you may have some luck buying tickets from Debentures.
-These are people that have five year season passes to the event.
-Owners of these Debentures have an official website where they sometimes will sell their tickets to the general public.
+These are people who have five-year season passes to the event.
+Owners of these Debentures have an official website where they sometimes sell their tickets to the general public.

 Where to Stay in London for Wimbledon

-There are many different hotel options all around London to stay in order to be close to the All England Club where Wimbledon takes place.
+There are many different hotel options all around London to stay to be close to the All England Club where Wimbledon takes place.

-You can also skip the hotel option completely and look towards staying at an Airbnb.
+You can also skip the hotel option completely and look towards staying at an Airbnb or a VRBO.
 Many people will rent out their apartments for the duration of the event and stay with relatives in other areas of Europe.

 High-End Hotel Options